 Suann Davison is a Registered Nurse and Family Nurse Practitioner with 24 years of experience in nursing.
 She was born and raised in Southwest Pennsylvania.
 She became an RN after graduating from the Mercy Hospital School of Nursing in Pittsburgh, PA.
 She then obtained her BS in Nursing at the Deaconess College of Nursing in order to join the U.S. Military in 2003.
 While serving in the U.S. Air Force she was selected to complete her MS in Nursing in the Family Nurse Practitioner program at the Uniformed Services University of Health Sciences in Bethesda, Maryland.
 She has worked as a Certified Registered Nurse Practitioner in the USAF family practice clinic, acute care clinic and cadet/flight medicine clinic at the Air Force Academy.
 She was previously deployed to Afghanistan where her mission was to mentor Afghan doctors.
 She has recently left active duty and has returned back home to Southwest Pennsylvania.

-Ms. Davison is a member of the American Academy of Nurse Practitioners (AANP); Alliance of Nurses for Healthy Environments (ANHE); and Physicians for Social Responsibility (PSR).
+Ms. Davison is a member of the American Academy of Nurse Practitioners (AANP); Alliance of Nurses for Healthy Environments (ANHE); and Physicians, Scientists and Engineers for Healthy Energy (PSE).

 Lydia H. Greiner, BSN, MSN – Psychiatric Nurse Practitioner